 Then it’s doing its job.
 Do not disable your smoke alarm if it alarms due to cooking or other non-fire causes.
 You may not remember to put the batteries back in the alarm after cooking.
 Instead clear the air by waving a towel near the alarm, leaving the batteries in place.
 The alarm may need to be moved to a new location.
 Some of the newer models have a “hush” button that silences nuisance alarms.

 Carbon Monoxide/Gas Alarm

-New CO and explosive gas alarm protects you and your family from two deadly threats: carbon monoxide and natural gas.
+New CO and explosive gas alarm protects you and your family health canadian online pharmacy from two deadly threats: carbon monoxide and natural gas.
 Sleek design fits conveniently into any standard wall outlet.

 - Made By KIDDE (3 versions available)

 - Advanced alarm detects both carbon monoxide and explosive gas (natural gas)